daac-tools/vibrato/vibrato/README.md

 ## Feature flags

- - `unchecked`: Allows faster tokenization.
+ - `unchecked` allows faster tokenization.
    Activate it only if you can guarantee that the input file is exported from this library

 ## License